Fencing for Pigs ~ Which Type Is Best for Your Farm?

 • Hog panels

 These options are only economical if you have a small enough farm and don’t intend to keep too many pigs.
-However, keeping your pigs in such an enclosed space will turn the entire area into mud within a few days.
+However, keeping too many pigs in such an enclosed space will turn the entire area into mud within a few days.

 Farmers with limited space on their land would benefit most from permanent fencing.
-This way, the pigs on your land would only need about 10 square feet of space for each.
+If you don’t have the space or option to move around the pigs, you will most likely keep them in the same space permanently.
+The pigs on your land would only need about 10 square feet of space for each.

 If this is the path you choose, you can use a wide variety of fence posts, including metal posts and wooden posts that have been treated for rot.

-Since pigs can’t jump, your fence height won’t need to be that high.
+Since pigs can’t jump very high, your fence height won’t need to be very tall.
 Around three feet should be adequate to keep the pigs fenced in.
 You must ensure that the fence posts are securely posted to the ground so the pigs can’t root underneath them.

 pig stands near electric fence